Primary

 All questions in the Heats are to be answered by the team collectively.
 They may wish to nominate one member to write down the answers.

-We will continue to ensure that Euroquiz is accessible for all who wish to take part and will offer models for both online and in-person heats in 2025.
+We will continue to ensure that Euroquiz is accessible for all who wish to take part and will offer models for both online and in-person heats.
 SCILT will work with each Local Authority to provide a Euroquiz format and platform that works well for schools.

 Round 1: Geography & History (15 questions)